 - 12 While DPAs can help to compensate for the disinterest on the part of the data subjects, this is only possible to a certain extent.
 A big share of the work of DPAs is following up on complaints made by citizens.
 This means that if a data subject does not turn to an authority to initiate a procedure, the chances that a data protection violation is fined significantly decrease.
-The staffing capacities of authorities often do not allow them to conduct investigations out of their own initiative. - fines follow from the legal mandates of DPAs and their organisation.
+The staffing capacities of authorities often do not allow them to conduct investigations out of their own initiative. - 13 Other aspects that can stand in the way of imposing fines follow from the legal mandates of DPAs and their organisation.
 The main task of DPAs is to operate as a supervisory authority.
 At the same time, imposing fines for data protection violations is not a classical supervisory task.
 Supervisory activities are rather based on a cooperative and consulting approach.
-Those supervisory activities require a certain mutual trust between authorities and data controllers, which can hardly be established if there is a latent threat of imposing administrative fines.27 Most data protection authorities do not strictly differentiate between their supervisory and sanctioning functions.28 This leads to a conflict of objectives within the authorities.29 - 14 Several authorities have made it clear that their priority, rather than repressive action, is the
+Those supervisory activities require a certain mutual trust between authorities and data controllers, which can hardly be established if there is a latent threat of imposing administrative fines.
+Most data protection authorities do not strictly differentiate between their supervisory and sanctioning functions.
+This leads to a conflict of objectives within the authorities. - 14 Several authorities have made it clear that their priority, rather than repressive action, is the